-Canadian corporations that have U.S. permanent establishment and have an office or a fixed place of business in the United States, are generally required to file Form 1120-F with the IRS no later than the fifteenth day of the fourth month after the corporation’s tax year ends.
-For instance, for a calendar year end Canadian corporation, the tax filings for the 2018 tax year are due by April 15, 2019.
+Canadian corporations that have U.S. permanent establishment and have an office or a fixed place of business in the United States, are generally required to file Form 1120-F with the IRS no later than the 15th day of the fourth month after the corporation’s tax year end.
+For instance, for a calendar year end Canadian corporation, the tax filings for the 2022 tax year are due by April 18, 2022.

 IMPORTANT: Don’t forget about state tax returns!

 For Canadian Businesses Conducting Their Operations WITHOUT a U.S. Permanent Establishment and no U.S. Office or a Fixed Place of Business in the United States

-Canadian corporations that do not have U.S. permanent establishment and have no U.S. office or a fixed place of business in the United States are generally required to file Form 1120-F with the IRS no later than the fifteenth day of the sixth month after its tax year ends.
-For instance, for a calendar year end Canadian corporation, the tax filings for the 2018 tax year are due by June 17, 2019.
+Canadian corporations that do not have U.S. permanent establishment and have no U.S. office or a fixed place of business in the United States are generally required to file Form 1120-F with the IRS no later than the 15th day of the sixth month after the corporation’s tax year end.
+For instance, for a calendar year end Canadian corporation, the tax filings for the 2022 tax year are due by June 15, 2023.

 IMPORTANT: Don’t forget state tax filings!

 For Individuals (Non-U.S. Citizens/Residents/Green Card Holders)

-Generally, for the 2018 tax year, Form 1040NR is required to be filed with the IRS by June 17, 2019.
-For example, if you sold your condo in Florida in 2018 and need to report the sale and claim a refund for U.S. taxes that may have been over withheld, you would be required to file your U.S. tax return by June 15, 2023.
+Generally, for the 2022 tax year, Form 1040NR is required to be filed with the IRS by June 15, 2023.
+For example, if you sold your condo in Florida in 2022 and need to report the sale and claim a refund for U.S. taxes that may have been over withheld, you would be required to file your U.S. tax return by June 15, 2023.

 Note that if a Canadian individual earned U.S. wages in 2022, the 2022 tax return’s filing deadline is April 18, 2023.

 IMPORTANT: You will need a Taxpayer Identification Number (Individual Taxpayer Identification Number – ITIN) to file your U.S. tax return, unless you have a U.S. Social Security Number (SSN).
 We can help!
-As a Certified Acceptance Agent (CAA), we can certify your passport and assist in speedy ITIN application or renewal of your existing ITIN.
+As a Certified Acceptance Agent (CAA), we can certify your passport and assist in smooth ITIN application process or renewal of your existing ITIN.
 Do not leave it till the last minute – start early and don’t procrastinate!